bikalpa-baniya/bikalpa-baniya.github.io/content/papers/paper1/index.md

 ##### Abstract

 Do interpersonal and cognitive skills adjust to skill mismatch?
-Re-cent papers have looked into the different characteristics of mismatchin skills.
-For example, Lise and Postel-Vinay (2020) find that cogni-tive skills adjust slowly and interpersonal skills are fixed over a life-time.
+Recent papers have looked into the different characteristics of mismatchin skills.
+For example, Lise and Postel-Vinay (2020) find that cognitive skills adjust slowly and interpersonal skills are fixed over a life-time.
 However, they and most of the literature simulate the on-the-joblearning process.
-So, this paper revisits these results using NaturalLanguage Processing to incorporate unique data on the heterogeneityof learning within the same occupation.
-I find that interpersonal skillsdo adjust to skill mismatch, albeit slowly
+So, this paper revisits these results using NaturalLanguage Processing to incorporate unique data on the heterogeneity of learning within the same occupation.
+I find that interpersonal skills do adjust to skill mismatch, albeit slowly.

 ---